-Prominent First Amendment lawyer Rodney Smolla talks with reporters outside the U.S. Supreme Court on Dec.
-11, 2002 after arguing before justices that Virginia's cross-burning law violated the First Amendment rights to free speech.
-Smolla has had a successful academic career, including as law school dean and other top positions at colleges.
-He also is a prolific author and has written several books related to First Amendment law, including the influential treatise, The Law of Defamation.
-(AP Photo/J. Scott Applewhite, used with permission from The Associated Press.)
+Prominent First Amendment lawyer Rodney Smolla talks with reporters outside the U.S. Supreme Court in 2002 after arguing before justices that Virginia's cross-burning law violated the First Amendment rights to free speech.
+Smolla is a prolific author and has written several books related to First Amendment law, including the influential treatise, The Law of Defamation.
+(AP Photo/J. Scott Applewhite, used with permission from the Associated Press)

 Rodney A. Smolla (1953– ), dean of Widener University Delaware Law School, is an expert on the First Amendment, both as an academic and as a practitioner.